Hoblirm/CppConsole/README.md

 Prevent Re-execution
 ====================
 When using CppConsole, it is important to remember that C++ is not a scripting language.
 All code typed into the console is stored until reload! is called.
 Each successive command will re-execute all the stored code.
 Therefore it is important to use reload! when your code is no longer needed.
-This next example shows you when it is appropriate to use the '!' command.
+This next example shows when it is appropriate to use the '!' command.

 Open cpp_console.config and add these two methods: